ncperry/Apodimark/readme.md

 - etc.

 The leaves of the abstract syntax tree contain the indices of their contents (**not a String**).
-However, this will change soon so that every node provides this functionality.
 This should make it easy to provide fast syntax highlighting.

 ## Getting Started